BrandonHoffman/python-presentation/PITCHME.md

 @ul
 - iterators are great since they only store one iteration in memory at a time
 - you can add other method to them that may be useful like reset()
-- however in order to define one you must implement a few different methods
+- however it take a little more code then desirable to define a new Iterator
-- luckily python provides another option that can be implemented easier
+- luckily python provides another option that can be implemented with less code
 @ulend

 ---